It’s no secret—the quality of your property photography goes a long way in impacting your commercial real estate marketing efforts.

 Some of our favorite options?
 Take a look at the Canon EOS-1D X Mark II (which comes in at around $5,699), or try the Canon Rebel T6i (for an affordable $599).

 Best Lens for Real Estate Photography

-In addition, you also have the option of choosing between a zoom lens or a prime lens.
-A prime lens will offer higher-quality photographs, so is the better option for a professional finish.
-In addition, opt for a lens that provides both sharp and fast focusing, for a high-end finish.
+You also have the option of choosing between a zoom lens or a prime lens.
+A prime lens will offer higher-quality photographs, so it’s the better option for a professional finish.
+Also note: it’s good to opt for a lens that provides both sharp and fast focusing for a high-end finish.